 The Sonoran Desert is a Flowering Desert

 There is a very good reason why the BBC returns to the Sonoran Desert every year to film the ongoing nature series Seven Worlds, One Planet, hosted by Sir David Attenborough.
 This is like no other desert.
 It is rich and lush with vegetation, and with the right conditions, spring wildflowers along with the flowering native trees -- Mesquite, Ironwood, Palo Verde, Desert Willow -- are spectacular.
 The Sonoran Desert has two peak times for flowering, one in early spring and one after the monsoon rains begin in July.
-March to April are the most reliable times to view wildflowers around Marana and Tucson.
+March to April is the most reliable time to view wildflowers around Marana and Tucson.
 Wildflower abundance varies from year to year based on rainfall timing, amount of rain, and temperatures.
 A lot of rain in February usually means a big wildflower season in March and April.

 Spring wildflowers tend to bloom from March through May.
 We've picked out some favorites, below.

 Here, you will find as many flower blossoms by looking up at trees and majestic cacti, as looking down at the delicate flowers underfoot.